Vicinity Map Project Information Paper

 Why is this project needed

 Interstate 84 is a critical part of the State’s transportation system and is a major east-west corridor for the Western United States.
-Keeping the roads in good condition and providing a safe, efficient transportation system that supports economic opportunity are critical aspects of the mission for the Oregon Department of Transportation (ODOT).
+Keeping the highways in good condition and providing a safe, efficient transportation system that supports economic opportunity are critical aspects of the mission for the Oregon Department of Transportation (ODOT).

 The existing asphalt has reached its design life.
 The last time this section of highway was paved was in 1998.
-The existing roadway is showing signs of raveling.
+The existing roadway is showing signs of unraveling.
 The 2012 pavement rating for this section was fair.
 The existing concrete median barrier, which has been in place for decades, no longer meets the crash-worthiness requirements for the types and sizes of vehicles on our highways today.

 How does ODOT propose to solve these problems?

 ODOT plans to grind out the top 2” of pavement and replace it with 2” of dense, hot-mix asphalt concrete.
 Both the slow and fast lanes will receive the same treatment.
 Replacement of existing shoulder rumble strips is also included in the project, along with replacement of the substandard median barrier with new barrier that meets today’s requirements for crash worthiness.